nickw444/opencore-efi-z77/README.md

 It is extremely unlikely that this configuration will even work for you, even if your hardware combination is very similar.
 Please use it as a learning/reference resource only.

-### Obtaining a copy

-It is not possible to just "download" this repository as a zip from the green button that Github provides, as it uses `git-lfs` to manage binary assets.

-Instead you must either:

-* Clone the repository to your machine using `git` and configure the `git-lfs` hooks to pull binary data
-* Download the latest "release" from the [releases](https://github.com/nickw444/opencore-efi/releases) page.
-New releases are built on every commit pushed to this repo.

 ### EFI, in git?